Beginner's Guide: How to Solve a Rubik's Cube

 Show Interactive Cube (Click to Explore)

 Insert the four white corners to finish the first layer.
 Find a white corner piece on the bottom layer directly below its target slot.
-Use the algorithm below.
-If the corner is in the top layer but twisted or in the wrong spot, use R U R' to drop it to the bottom layer first.
+Use R U R' U' until the corner inserts correctly.
+If the corner is in the top layer but twisted or in the wrong spot, use the same four-move trigger to move it out, then set it up again.

 Show Interactive Example: Insert Corner